 Take CO Highway 7 south from Estes Park for 6 miles, turn off at Lily Lake Visitor Center.
 Park at the Twin Sister's Trailhead (the 'north' approach) and take the trail for 3 switchbacks (important!).
 Find a faint trail going uphill and follow it, or its general direction until you find the expansive talus slopes underlying The Crags.
 Mountain goat your way up the talus to the first huge face, The Lower Great Face, and find Castaway Crag at its lower left end (facing the rock).
 Be forewarned, this is at least a 45 minute uphill thrutch and will cost at least a liter of sweat.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Castaway Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Castaway Crag: